The Black Squirrel Home And Garden Walk

 View from inside the Porch at the Santos Home.
 A quiet place to sit and relax.

-Paul’s home, which was included in the Black Squirrel Home & Garden Walk, has one of the few, if not the only, home in Niagara Falls with a full verandah on the rear of his house.
+Paul’s home, included in the Black Squirrel Home & Garden Walk, has a full verandah on the rear of his house.

 Paul in front of his full-sized rear verandah.